aws-samples/speedup-llm-inference-with-medusa-framework-on-amazon-sagemaker/README.md

 - AWS account with [AWS Identity and Access Management (IAM) role](https://aws.amazon.com/iam/) with correct set of permissions
 - Your development environment with the right permissions to access AWS account.
 Alternatively, use Amazon SageMaker Studio in your AWS account)

-For more details please refer to [TODO: add blog post link to the right chapter].
+For more details please refer to the Prerequisites section of accompanying blog post: [Achieve ~2x speed-up in LLM inference with Medusa-1 on Amazon SageMaker AI](https://aws.amazon.com/blogs/machine-learning/achieve-2x-speed-up-in-llm-inference-with-medusa-1-on-amazon-sagemaker-ai/)

 ## Repository structure